ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String query = snickers; // String | The search query.
-BigDecimal minCalories = 50; // BigDecimal | The minimum number of calories the menu item must have.
+BigDecimal minCalories = 50; // BigDecimal | The minimum amount of calories the menu item must have.
-BigDecimal maxCalories = 800; // BigDecimal | The maximum number of calories the menu item can have.
+BigDecimal maxCalories = 800; // BigDecimal | The maximum amount of calories the menu item can have.
-BigDecimal minCarbs = 10; // BigDecimal | The minimum number of carbohydrates in grams the menu item must have.
+BigDecimal minCarbs = 10; // BigDecimal | The minimum amount of carbohydrates in grams the menu item must have.
-BigDecimal maxCarbs = 100; // BigDecimal | The maximum number of carbohydrates in grams the menu item can have.
+BigDecimal maxCarbs = 100; // BigDecimal | The maximum amount of carbohydrates in grams the menu item can have.
-BigDecimal minProtein = 10; // BigDecimal | The minimum number of protein in grams the menu item must have.
+BigDecimal minProtein = 10; // BigDecimal | The minimum amount of protein in grams the menu item must have.
-BigDecimal maxProtein = 100; // BigDecimal | The maximum number of protein in grams the menu item can have.
+BigDecimal maxProtein = 100; // BigDecimal | The maximum amount of protein in grams the menu item can have.
-BigDecimal minFat = 1; // BigDecimal | The minimum number of fat in grams the menu item must have.
+BigDecimal minFat = 1; // BigDecimal | The minimum amount of fat in grams the menu item must have.
-BigDecimal maxFat = 100; // BigDecimal | The maximum number of fat in grams the menu item can have.
+BigDecimal maxFat = 100; // BigDecimal | The maximum amount of fat in grams the menu item can have.
 BigDecimal offset = 0; // BigDecimal | The offset number for paging (between 0 and 990).
 BigDecimal number = 100; // BigDecimal | The number of expected results (between 1 and 10).
 try {